open-telemetry/opamp-spec/specification.md

 ## Plain HTTP Transport

 The second supported transport for OpAMP protocol is plain HTTP connection.
-The Agent is an HTTP client and the Server is an HTTP client server.
+The Agent is an HTTP client and the Server is an HTTP server.
 The Agent makes POST requests to the Server.
 The body of the POST request and response is a [binary serialized Protobuf](https://developers.google.com/protocol-buffers/docs/encoding) message.
 The Agent sends AgentToServer Protobuf messages in the request body and